-As a member of the PwC Network, we have access to a number of systems and tools which support the member firms of the network and their personnel globally in complying with independence policies and procedures.
+As a member of the PwC network, PwC Finland has access to a number of systems and tools which support the member firms of the network and their personnel in executing and complying with our independence policies and procedures.
 These include:

-• The Central Entity Service ('CES'), which contains information about corporate entities including audit clients that are public interest entities ('PIE'), and SEC restricted clients and their related financial instruments.
-CES assists us in determining the independence requirements relating to a client before providing any non-audit services or entering into a business relationship.
+The Central Entity Service ('CES'), which contains information about corporate entities including public interest (PIE) audit clients and SEC restricted clients and securities related to them.
+CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit engagement or business relationship.
+The system also feeds Independence Checkpoint and Authorisation for Services System;

-Independence Checkpoint, which facilitates the pre-clearance of financial instruments by our partners and practice staff managers before acquisition and helps them to record their purchases and disposals.
-Where a member firm belonging to the PwC Network wins a new audit client, this system automatically informs of this change.

-Authorisation for Services ('AFS') is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, and the documentation of potential independence threats relating to the service and proposed safeguards.
-It also acts as a record of the audit partner's conclusion on the acceptability of the service.
-Global Breaches Reporting System, which is used to report any breaches of external independence regulations relating to audit (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory but affects our independence in another territory).
+- Independence Checkpoint, which facilitates the pre-clearance of publicly traded securities by our partners and practice managers before acquisition and records their subsequent purchases and disposals.
+Where a PwC member firm wins a new audit client, this system automatically informs those holding securities issued or guaranteed of that client, recorded in Independence Checkpoint, of the requirement to sell the security where required; - Authorisation for Services ('AFS') which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, and acts as a record of the audit partner's conclusion on the acceptability of the service; and - Global Breaches Reporting System, which is designed to be used to report any breaches of external independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory but affects our independence in another territory).